-He took third-best figures by an Indian in U19 World Cup history.
+He registered third-best figures by an Indian in U19 World Cup history.

-India’s pace prodigy Henil Patel credited the fiery aggression of South African legend Dale Steyn for his stellar five-wicket haul that led to a six-wicket (DLS) victory over the USA in the Men’s Under-19 World Cup 2026 opener at Queens Sports Club.
+India pace prodigy Henil Patel credited South African legend Dale Steyn for his stellar five-wicket haul that led to a six-wicket (DLS) victory over the USA in the Men’s Under-19 World Cup 2026 opener at the Queens Sports Club.

-Speaking at ICC Digital during an interview, Henil Patel shared the source of his aggression and how he prepares for each match.
+Speaking to ICC Digital during an interview, Henil Patel shared the source of his aggression and how he prepares for each match.

 ALSO READ:

-Henil Patel accounted for the wickets of Amrinder Gill (edged the first ball to slip), skipper Utkarsh Srivastava (bowled), Arjun Mahesh (caught at deep third), Sabrish Prasad (caught at backward point) and Rishabh Shimpi (bowled).
-His spell gave the five-time champion a perfect start to its campaign.
+Henil Patel accounted for the wickets of Amrinder Gill (edged the first ball to slip), skipper Utkarsh Srivastava (bowled), Arjun Mahesh (caught at deep third), Sabrish Prasad (caught at backward point), and Rishabh Shimpi (bowled).
+His spell gave the five-time champions a perfect start to the campaign.
 Apart from him, Deepesh Devendran, RS Ambrish, Khilan Patel, and Vaibhav Suryavanshi picked a wicket apiece.

-Five-time champions India aim for Group B dominance after this strong start, where they will also face Bangladesh U19 on January 17 and New Zealand U19 on 24th January at the same venue.
+India aims for Group B dominance after this strong start.
+Next up, they will face Bangladesh U19 on January 17 and New Zealand U19 on January 24 at the same venue.

 | Best bowling by India player at Men’s U19 World Cup | |||